Twins of Evil Tour

-The Twins of Evil Tour was the first double bill concert tour co-headlined by American rock bands Rob Zombie and Marilyn Manson.
-Launched in support of each band's respective full-length studio LPs, 2010's Hellbilly Deluxe 2 and 2012's Born Villain, the tour visited stadiums from September 28, 2012, through December 12, 2012.
+The Twins of Evil Tour was the first double-bill concert tour co-headlined by American rock bands Rob Zombie and Marilyn Manson.
+Launched in support of each band's respective full-length studio LPs, 2010's Hellbilly Deluxe 2 and 2012's Born Villain, the tour visited a mixture of amphitheaters, indoor arenas and outdoor stadiums from September 28, 2012, through December 12, 2012.
+There were also shows given at smaller, more intimate venues, such as New York City’s Hammerstein Ballroom.
 It was conceived as a follow-up tour for Zombie's Hellbilly Deluxe 2 World Tour.
 At the time, Marilyn Manson was engaged in their worldwide Hey Cruel World...
-Tour, hence, Twins of Evil became a 'tour within a tour' for the band.
-It consisted of two legs covering concert dates in the United States and Europe.
+Tour, thus Twins of Evil became a 'tour within a tour' for the band.
+It consisted of two legs, with dates in the United States and Europe.